UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom-pkg.rst

 Mailroom -- as a Python Package
 ===============================

-The mailroom program, particularly the Object Oriented version, is a pretty complete system -- if you wanted to make it available for others to test snd run, making a "proper" python package is a great idea.
+The mailroom program, particularly the Object Oriented version, is a pretty complete system -- if you wanted to make it available for others to test and run, making a "proper" python package is a great idea.

 Code Structure
 --------------